bogdansoft/notes/java_strings.md

 System.out.println("Hello %s, order %d is ready" .formatted(name, orderId));
  ```
-In the format() and formatted() operations, the parameters are inserted and formatted via symbols in the order that they are provided in the vararg.
+In the format() and formatted() operations, the parameters are inserted and formatted via symbols in the order that they are provided in the vararg.

 #### Common formatting symbols
 Symbol | Description